 Yes, if there is space then you can sometimes add an extra night or more to stay on the boat.
 But during peak season (December – March) your cabin may already be pre-booked to someone else.
 So maybe you have to change cabin or you can’t extend your trip.
 If there is space and staff, then you’re always welcome to stay longer, and you can pay the extra at the end.
 The additional day rates depend on your cabin and which boat you’re on, but they are very reasonable.

-But due to the new regulations introduced in October 2018, your national park entry ticket needs to be bought in advance.
-This makes it very difficult to extend your stay at the last minute.
+But due to the new regulations, your national park entry ticket needs to be bought in advance.
+This can sometimes make it difficult to extend your stay at the last minute.

 You can find out more about each of these flexible liveaboards (schedules, features, prices, pictures) by going to each boat page below.